-- 10. Claimant's CBT is covered by claimant's private medical insurance.
+- 10. Claimant's CBT is covered by claimant's private insurance.
 Dr. Apelian does not accept Medi-Cal.
-Mother asserted Medi-Cal therefore will not cover claimant's co-pays.
 There is a co-pay of \$35 for each session.
-In 2021, claimant's parents paid Dr. Apelian co-pays for claimant's counseling totaling \$170.
-(Exhibit A, pp. B22-B23.)
-In 2022, claimant's parents paid Dr. Apelian \$780 in co-pays for claimant's counseling.
-(Id., pp. B24-B25.)
-From January 4 to June 28, 2023, claimant's parents paid Dr. Apelian \$805 in co-pays for claimant's counseling.
-(Id., pp. B26-B27.) - 11.
+In 2021, claimant's parents paid Dr. Apelian co-pays totaling \$1470.
+(Exhibit A, pp. B29-B30.)
+In 2022, the family's co-pays increased from \$10 to \$35, and claimant's parents paid Dr. Apelian co-pays totaling \$1,725.
+(Id., pp. B31-B32.)
+From January 4 to June 30, 2023, claimant's parents paid Dr. Apelian co-pays totaling \$910.
+(Id., pp. B34-B35.) - 11.
 Claimant's father is a full-time animator.
 Claimant's mother is a psychiatrist who works on a part-time basis at night.
 Claimant's family's income exceeds the level required to qualify for financial assistance with copayments, coinsurance, or deductibles.
 To qualify, claimant's family's income must not exceed 400 percent of the federal poverty level, as defined by the Department of Health and Human Services.
 According to claimant's parents' 2022 tax return, claimant's family had gross earnings of \$291,402, \$48,042 more than 400 percent of the federal poverty level for a family of 10.
-(Exhibits 20; 21.) - 12.
+(Exhibit 20, 21.) - 12.
 Mother did not contend there were any extraordinary or catastrophic events impacting claimant's parents' ability to pay the copayments or deductibles for claimant's CBT. - 13.
 Mother asserts the family's medical costs (medical, dental, and vision) are approximately \$35,000 a year, including monthly insurance premiums of \$1,355, deductibles, and co-pays.
 (Exhibit 23, p.
 A190.)
 Currently, claimant's family pays \$35 a week in co-pays for claimant's CBT.
 They also pay a \$35 co-pay once a week for one of claimant's brothers, and two co-pays a week for claimant's other two brothers (totaling \$140).
 Claimant's parents therefore pay at least \$210 a week in co-pays for her four sons, all regional center consumers.
 Mother asserts these costs are financially burdensome and sufficiently significant to qualify for regional center assistance.
 Mother offered no evidence of any other significant costs impacting the family's income.